RafaGago/mini-async-log/README.md

 On the 100k case with low thread count mal-blocking/mal-bounded are the fastest of all.

-For the 1M msgs case when "mal-blocking" needs to back-off and wait for the consumer (the consumer rate is slower) its performance drops and some producers are more starved than others beacause there is some unfairness on its waiting scheme, albeit lower than in a traditional exponential backoff scheme.
+For the 1M msgs case when "mal-blocking" needs to back-off and wait it's fair backoff algorithm shows on the worst-case latency, which doesn't degrade with the thread count.

-Keep in mind that in mal the same bounded FIFO queue doubles as a FIFO and as a memory allocator (using customizations on D.Vjukov algorithm), so if the serialized message size doesn't fit on the queue entry size the messages are discarded.
+Keep in mind that in mal the same bounded FIFO queue doubles as a FIFO and as a memory allocator (using customizations on D.Vjukov algorithm), so if the serialized message size doesn't fit on the queue bucket size the messages are discarded.
 This requires either a good entry size selection that you know that fits all the messages or using "mal-hybrid" (which is what the library intends).

-This requirement may be dropped on the future if modifying the queue to do multiple pushes in one atomic operation doesn't screw up the cache (producers touching the same cache line more often because the storage is on a separated contiguoud chunk).

 #### spdlog-sync ####